osilander/203.311/Week10/Week10.md

 #### Part A

 i) At any point with a phyloseq object, you can check on its contents just by typing in its name.
 Is the object therefore the size you expect it to be.
-Has it reduced in size if you have made a subset from the initial object? in other words, does _`portfolioPhy`_ have more data in it than _`portfolioPhyBac`_?
+Has it reduced in size if you have made a subset from the initial object by one of the methods?
+In other words, does _`portfolioPhy`_ have more data in it than _`portfolioPhyBac`_?
 It may be a subtle change depending on what you are doing.

 ```R
 > portfolioPhy